videolan/vlc-unity/README.md

 | Feature request for VLC                   | Paid                     |
 | Performance optimization for VLC or Unity | Paid                     |

+If you encounter a problem with VLC for Unity, please [open an issue](https://code.videolan.org/videolan/vlc-unity/-/issues) using the **issue template**.
+The template provides a structure that you can fill in to give us all the necessary information for us to troubleshoot your issue.

 **Important note**

 VLC is a large ecosystem run by the VideoLAN non-profit and a community of volunteers.
 [Videolabs](https://videolabs.io/) is an independent company providing development services around VLC open source technologies.
 While [Videolabs](https://videolabs.io/) does ship and sell the Unity integration, Videolabs declines all responsibility for issues specific to VLC.

 However, Videolabs being the main contributors to VLC improvements, feel free to reach out in case of related commercial projects.

 ### More services